-As I mentioned when discussing the history of forensic psychology the first recorded example of a psychologist acting as an expert witness in a court of law was in 1896 when Albert Von Schrenk-Notzing testified at the trial of a man accused of murdering three women.
+As mentioned on the history of forensic psychology page, the first recorded example of a psychologist acting as an expert witness in a court of law was in 1896 when Albert Von Schrenk-Notzing testified at the trial of a man accused of murdering three women.

 Drawing on research into memory and suggestibility he argued that pre-trial publicity meant that witnesses could not distinguish between what they actually saw and what had been reported in the press.

 The formal study of eyewitness memory is usually undertaken within the broader category of cognitive processes.

 Cognitive processes refer to all the different ways in which we make sense of the world around us.
 We do this by employing the mental skills at our disposal such as thinking, perception, memory, awareness, reasoning and judgment.
 Although cognitive processes can only be inferred and cannot be seen directly, they all have very important practical implications within a legal context.

 If you accept that the way we think, perceive, reason and judge is not always perfect then it’s easy to understand why cognitive processes and the factors influencing these processes are studied by psychologists in matters of law; not least because of the grave implications that this imperfection can have within the criminal justice system.

 The study of witness memory has dominated this realm of investigation and for a very good reason because as Huff and Rattner note:

 The single most important factor contributing to wrongful conviction is eyewitness misidentification.

 When witnessing an incident, information about the event is entered into memory, however, research has shown that the accuracy of this initial information acquisition can be influenced by a number of factors.